Spunge/octothorpe/README.md

 - [X] Don't check every note against the cycle
 - [X] Don't send same note on message multiple times to controller when grid is zoomed out on large patterns
 - [ ] Save state to file
-- [ ] Move grid not instantly?

 ### Idea / unsure about
 Patterns / Phrases
 - We now have 5 phrases / patterns, 1 under every scene launch button, we could implement shift+up/down for scrolling through more of these
 - Fold pattern grid to notes in key / all notes
 - shift + row 0x31 -> move zoom viewport
+- Do smart stuff with the octave indicator, like 6 on/6 off on octave 0, 7on/5off on octave 1, 5on/7off on octave -1
+- Make a toggle to only show notes in key

 Velocity
-- Show velocity of notes in grid by color of note?
+- Add a way to change velocity of notes

 Effect knobs
 - Record effect knobs into patterns, how do we want to do this, holding rec key?